-While we understand concerns regarding whether participants were consistently applying these strategies at encoding, previous research (e.g., Huff & Bodner, 2013; 2019) suggests that following a practice set, participants can correctly apply item-specific and relational encoding strategies to study items.
+While we understand concerns regarding whether participants were consistently applying these strategies at encoding, previous research (e.g., Huff & Bodner, 2013; 2014) suggests that following a practice set, participants can correctly apply item-specific and relational encoding strategies to study items.
 Additionally, as you note above, our recall patterns for the item-specific and relational encoding groups suggest that participants were correctly applying these strategies.
 Based on the item-specific/relational framework (Einstein & Hunt, 1980; Hunt & Einstein, 1981), item-specific and relational encoding strategies are most effective at improving recall when they are used together.
 Because unrelated pairs naturally encourage participants to engage in item-specific encoding, relational encoding would be expected to be most effective for this pair type.
 Similarly, related pairs innately encourage relational encoding and thus should benefit most from item-specific encoding.
 Indeed, these patterns were observed in our initial submission, with relational encoding providing a greater benefit on unrelated pairs vs. item-specific encoding and item-specific encoding providing a greater benefit on related pairs vs. relational encoding.

-Given the concerns with both participants’ encoding strategy use and replication, our revised manuscript now includes a second experiment in which participants complete a “think-aloud” procedure while employing their respective encoding tasks (introduced on pg. xx).
-In doing so, this allowed us to ensure that participants consistently stayed on task while applying their encoding strategy while also providing us an opportunity to replicate our previous findings.
-Overall, our original patterns reported in our initial submission replicated in Experiment 2, providing further confidence in the efficacy of these encoding strategies.
+Given the concerns with both participants’ encoding strategy use and replication, our revised manuscript now includes a second experiment in which participants complete a “think-aloud” procedure while employing their respective encoding tasks with an experimenter present to ensure the correct encoding task was applied (introduced on pg. xx).
+In doing so, this allowed us to ensure that 1) participants remained on task while applying their encoding strategy and 2) providing a replication.
+Overall, our original patterns reported in our initial submission replicated in Experiment 2, providing further confidence in the efficacy of these encoding tasks.

 Comment 3: This brings me to another issue about the methodology.
 When the authors gave examples of item-specific vs. relational instructions, they used the cat-turtle word-pair as an example, which is a lovely example to process similarities or differences across word pairs, because both items are members of the animal category, allowing similarities or differences to emerge easily and naturally.
 However, when we have an example such as "credit-card" or "card-credit" (which was another example from the manuscript), I am not sure that this is conducive to the encoding strategy that they are mentioning.
 Again, having a "think-aloud" procedure or at least confirmation from the participants that they used a given strategy may take care of these concerns, but the study may have too many alternative interpretations in its current form.
 The actual memory performance may be simply better in the strategy conditions because participants were unsuccessful in using the assigned strategy, which may also lead to deeper processing than reading and create more traces for later retrieval of information.
 Either way, the current study will need at least one or two follow-up experiments to check for the efficiency of the manipulations.